renakim/renakim.github.io/_posts/2022-01-11-w5100s-evb-pico-azure-iotcentral.md

 # Create certificates with OpenSSL

 Generates an X.509 certificate to be used for device authentication.
-I used openssl, refer to the guide document below.
+I used OpenSSL (CLI), refer to the guide document below.

 - [\[MS Guide\] Tutorial: Using OpenSSL to create test certificates](https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-x509-openssl)

-We will generate the certificates below and enter them into the IoT Central app and device code.
+I'll generate the certificates below and enter them into the IoT Central app and device code.

+>To use OpenSSL command, I used WSL(Windows Subsystem for Linux) environment.

 The .conf file used to create the Root CA and Sub CA uses the contents in the guide as it is, and only the name has been changed.